Consumer Price Index Monthly

 All-Items Consumer Price Index by Province

-Statistics Canada reported that the year-over-year change in the All-Items Consumer Price Index (CPI) for P.E.I. was 3.7 per cent in April 2023, down from 3.9 per cent in March.
-This was the second lowest year-over-year increase among provinces.
-Year-over-year prices rose at a slower pace in April than in March in only 4 provinces.
-The change to the All-items index for P.E.I. as compared to March 2023 was 0.6 per cent.
-This compares to 4.4 per cent year-over-year and 0.7 per cent monthly changes for Canada.
+Statistics Canada reported that the year-over-year change in the All-Items Consumer Price Index (CPI) for P.E.I. was 1.2 percent in August 2024, down from 2.0 percent in July.
+This was the second lowest year-over-year increase among provinces, with Nova Scotia also at 1.2 percent and Saskatchewan at 1.1 percent.
+Year-over-year prices rose at a slower pace in August than in July in all ten provinces.
+The All-items index for P.E.I. as compared to July 2024 was -0.2 per cent.
+This compares to 2.0 percent year-over-year and -0.2 percent monthly changes for Canada.

 Food | Household operations, furnishings & equipment | Shelter | Clothing & Footwear | Transportation | Health & Personal Care | Recreation, Education, & Reading | Alcohol, Tobacco, & Cannibis | Energy | |